yoojinnam/semiconductor-simulation/README.md

 ## How to Run

 1. Clone this repository
+2. Install dependencies: `pip install numpy matplotlib`
-2. Open Anaconda and launch Jupyter Notebook
+3. Open Anaconda and launch Jupyter Notebook
-3. Navigate to the project folder
+4. Navigate to the project folder
-4. Run each notebook in order (01 → 02 → 03)
+5. Run each notebook in order (01 → 02 → 03)

 ## Results